 “Listen to the supplication of Your servant and of Your people Israel, when they pray toward this place; hear in heaven Your dwelling place; hear and forgive (1 Kings 8:30).

 It is also traditional to bow slightly at both occurrences of the Divine Name, vocalized as Adonai.
+Some will cover their eyes as the Shema is recited.

 The second line, which is not a direct quote from the Scriptures, is said either very quietly or not at all.
 The phrase baruch shem kevod l’olam is found in Psalm 72:19, where it is translated “blessed be His glorious name forever” (NASB) or “Blessed is His glorious Name forever” (Stone).
 Although the origin of the additional word malchuto (his kingdom) is unknown, the traditional English translation of the second line as used in Synagogue liturgy is “Blessed is the name of His glorious kingdom forever and ever.”
 Many people, however, prefer to maintain the words closer to the text of Scripture and instead say, “Blessed is His glorious name, whose kingdom is forever and ever.”